 This course provides an overview of a variety of leadership and organizational theories, emphasizing those with practical application for meeting the challenges confronting student affairs professionals in higher education.
 Several theories will be reviewed, including (but not limited to) trait leadership, political leadership, systems leadership, transformative leadership, and servant leadership.
 Course participants will explore the ways in which gender, race/ethnicity, and other identities shape how leadership is expressed and received.
 Prerequisite: admission to student affairs administration in higher education MSED program.
 Offered Spring, Summer.

 SAA 705 Cr.3

 Higher Education Values, Philosophy, and History

 This course introduces students to the history, philosophy, and values of higher education in the United States from the Colonial era to the early 21st Century.
 The study of the history of higher education serves as a way to develop critical thinking skills in the academic discipline and profession of student affairs.
 Understanding how values, beliefs, assumptions, ideas, and other forces (such as people, culture, society, politics or economics) have shaped US higher education is a core component of the course.
 Of critical importance is an examination of the history of marginalized groups in higher education and an examination of the impact of federal higher education policy on the development of higher education in the US.
 The course provides a conceptual understanding of the dynamics of higher education rather than the memorization of "facts" and names.
 Prerequisite: admission to student affairs administration in higher education MSED program.
-Offered Fall, Spring.
+Offered Fall.

 SAA 706 Cr.3